 Day 5 & 6 we were in Athens, capital of Greece, cosmopolitan city and place of the Acropolis.
 I had a gorgeous honey and walnut ice-cream and contemplated all of the wonderful things the Greeks had given us, not to mention authentic honey and yogurt.

 Athens made me sad, a city so important, yet covered in graffiti, our tour guide showed us archaeological treasures in the museums and we walked to the Acropolis.
-This place should be thriving, it should have the feel of Rome, the ease of the city, yet it felt left behind and that made me sad.
+This place should be thriving, it should have the feel of Rome, the ease of the city, yet it felt a little left behind and that made me sad.
 I wanted Athens to be wonderful and full of life.

 I have 2 brothers and a sister who have a Greek father, so Greece has always been a part of my life.
 Growing up my mum cooked Greek food weekly, and we enjoyed the tales of the Greek gods, Zeus, Poseidon, Helen, Athena, Aphrodite.
 Greek history being part of their history, was adopted into my history.

 I felt emotional in Athens for my brothers and sisters.
 They had been separated from their father at a young age and never got to fully experience this side of their heritage.
 I’m sure they wondered about their dark skin and unruly hair often, but we never spoke about this in depth until we were all older, it was always acknowledged but only as a fact of childhood.
 That’s just the way things are.
 You don’t think about the bigger picture as a child.
-They also never got the chance to meet their Greek father again in the 18 years before he died, which is a story for a whole other day.

 Greece and its islands are beautiful, I hope their economy recovers soon, and more people get to experience this stunning, historic part of the world.
 It had been on my dream wish-list for a long time, and I’m sure i’ll return to savour the sunshine, the history, and the ice-cream soon.